vinefeeder/VineFeeder/README.md

 **Setup**
-if you run Devine in a specific python environment  (virtual environment - venv) , first start that environment before installing VineFeeder
+if you run Devine in a specific python environment, first start that environment before installing VineFeeder

 Clone the repository:
 With bash or a Window's Terminal